 Cost of entertainment and eating out in Egypt

-Sports is also a favourite pastime in the country, with rock climbing and scuba diving being particularly popular.
+Sports are also a favourite pastime in the country, with rock climbing and scuba diving being particularly popular.
 With the introduction of the entertainment tax in 2023, the cost of these leisure activities, including the theatre, cinema, sports events and amusement parks, has increased.

 Eating out at local restaurants and street food markets will cost you next to nothing in Egypt.
 There are also many fine dining options, including dinner cruises on the Nile River, serving a plethora of international cuisines, but you should be prepared to shell out for these.